dynatrace-wwse/enablement-business-observability/lab-guide/content/03_bizevents_logs/01_bizevents_log_pipeline/index.md

 In this section of the lab we will use OpenPipeline to convert incoming logs to business events for the `Fraud Detection` step of the `Order to Shipped` business process.

-This approach is useful if logs contain business-relevant information or no other ingest path for business events is available.

 ### Logs - Fraud Check

 In the Notebook App, execute the below DQL query, which retrieves the buisness events that will be used for the `Fraud Check` step of the `Order to Shipped` business process.